Research | Echoes of the Great Recession in Commercial Real Estate

 Webinar | Financial Institutions & Products Litigation in the Wake of the Pandemic

-The panelists will discuss existing and potential litigation emanating from the pandemic, including disputes arising from margin calls, the LIBOR transition, and ratings/price inflation in the market for private securities and structured products such as CLOs and CMBS.
+The panelists discuss existing and potential litigation emanating from the pandemic, including disputes arising from margin calls, the LIBOR transition, and ratings/price inflation in the market for private securities and structured products such as CLOs and CMBS.

 The event will take place on Sept.
 24, 2020 at 10 am Eastern Time / 3 pm UK Time.